DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 * [3-analysis_hh.ipynb](../scripts/3-analysis_hh.ipynb): (Figure 2, Figure 5, Figure 8 and Table 1)

 > Download/setup the required model outputs (or train from scratch), update paths where necessary, and run these notebooks to regenerate the paper results.
+If you train models yourself, you may need to update folder names to match your own output directories.
+See [Outputs and analysis folders](../README.md#outputs-and-analysis-folders)